What To Do For Ear Ringing After Shooting A Gun

 Yes, tinnitus after noise damage from gunfire can be temporary in some cases.
 In these instances, the ringing or buzzing sensation in the ears may be a short-term response to the intense sound exposure and can subside in a matter of hours to days.

 However, cumulative damage or certain types of sound can lead to permanent damage to the cells of the inner ear and lead to permanent hearing loss and longer-lasting tinnitus.
+Much of what happens depends on the early actions taken in the first days to weeks after injury.

-"I would definitely recommend this program to to others...
+"I would definitely recommend this program to others...
 This is the only time I found something that actually worked."

 —Tobias I.

-Are you a good candidate for our program?
+Are you a good candidate for our approach?

 How long does ear ringing from shooting guns last?